tjhickey724/discrete_math/notes/algorithmicAnalysis/overview.md

 # Analysis of Algorithms

-In this section we give an overview of techniques for analyzing the performance of algorithms.
+In this section we give an overview of techniques for analyzing the performance of algorithms, and in another section we show how to use [generating functions](generatingFunctions.md) to do this analysis.

 ## Big-Oh, Big-Omega, and Big-Theta notation
 The first step is to define some families of functions that we use to classify algorithms by their